-Mouth ulcers are a classic feature of lupus and are one of the defining criteria of the disease.
+Mouth ulcers are one of the defining criteria of lupus.
 They typically occur due to a reduction in salivary flow.
 Mouth ulcers may indicate a flare-up or be the first sign of the condition.

 Lupus is a chronic autoimmune condition.
 This term describes when a person’s immune system mistakenly attacks healthy tissue.
 Systemic lupus erythematosus (SLE) is the